Li Zhen (female general): The Hunan-Jiangxi Soviet

 In July 1931, Li moved to the Hunan–Jiangxi Soviet to serve as director of the Provincial Women's Committee (省妇委主任) and political commissar of the Military Medical School (军区医务学校政委).
-At the same time, Zhang Qilong was posted to the area to oversee the creation of a Hunan-Jiangxi Soviet Communist Party of China Provincial Committee, in the role of vice-chairman of the Provincial Soviet Government.
+At the same time, Zhang Qilong was posted to the area to oversee the creation of a Hunan-Jiangxi Soviet CCP provincial committee, in the role of vice-chairman of the Provincial Soviet Government.

 In the summer of 1933, purges in the Hunan-Jiangxi Soviet intensified in a process now referred to by the CCP as the Wang Ming Leftist Line.
-In addition to the deaths of many revolutionary cadres, Wang Shoudao was removed from his position as secretary of the Hunan-Jiangxi Soviet Communist Party of China Provincial Committee for, 'severe rightist leanings.'
+In addition to the deaths of many revolutionary cadres, Wang Shoudao was removed from his position as secretary of the Hunan-Jiangxi Soviet CCP provincial committee for, 'severe rightist leanings.'
 Zhang Qilong was also removed from all his official posts.
 Not only did Zhang refuse to acknowledge his 'mistakes', but he also spoke in defence of the disgraced chairman of the Provincial Soviet Government, Yuan Desheng (killed whilst incarcerated).
 Li was encouraged to draw a line between her political life and personal life by denouncing Zhang, which she refused to do.
 It is debated whether their divorce was initiated by fellow party members or Zhang himself to protect Li from the consequences of his fall.